Machine Reading Comprehension using Case-based Reasoning: Related Work

-\paragraph{CBR for Question Answering.} Several previous works \cite{cbr_akbc,das-etal-2020-probabilistic,cbr_subg,thai2022cbr} have demonstrated strong performance using case-based reasoning on knowledge base question answering (KBQA), where the model is tasked with predicting an answer in the KB given a query node and a relation.
+\paragraph{Case-based Reasoning.} Previous work \cite{cbr_akbc,das-etal-2020-probabilistic,cbr_subg,thai2022cbr, yang2023end} has demonstrated strong performance using CBR on knowledge graph reasoning tasks.
 CBR has also been successfully applied to the task of semantic parsing \cite{das2021cbr, pasupat-etal-2021-controllable, awasthi2023structured}, where methods typically retrieve the logical forms of similar cases and pass them through a seq2seq model as input along with a target query.
-Both settings, however, operate over structured spaces, where similarities between instances can more easily be determined by collecting and comparing more rigid patterns in the data, for e.g., paths between nodes in a KG, or syntactic similarities in semantic parsing.
-In this work, however, we adapt CBR to operate over unstructured text, and it is not obvious how existing methods can be re-used to work in this setting.
+Both settings, however, operate over structured spaces, where similarities between instances can easily be determined by collecting and comparing symbolic patterns in the data, e.g., paths between nodes in a KG, or syntactic similarities in semantic parsing.
+In this work, however, we adapt CBR to operate over unstructured text, and it is not obvious how previous approaches can be re-used to work in this setting out-of-the-box.

+A concurrent work \cite{iyer-etal-2023-question} performs answer sentence selection by using Graph Neural Networks to model interactions among questions and answers, assuming that for each question-answer, there exist similar question-answers in the training data.
+We instead focus on the more fine-grained task of answer span prediction from contexts and use transformer models to score question-question and answer-answer similarities between each retrieved case and a test example.

+\paragraph{In-Context Learning (ICL).} ICL is an emergent property observed in large language models (LLMs) \citep{brown2020language, min2022rethinking} showing remarkable success in several NLP tasks~\citep{cheng2022binding, lewkowycz2022solving, dunn2022structured}.
+To make predictions, a model is simply prompted with demonstrations for a target task and a test instance.
+Recent work \citep{rubin2021learning, liu2021makes, li2023few, khattab2022demonstrate} has shown strong performance by retrieving relevant demonstrations.
+This setting can be understood as a specific instantiation of the case-based reasoning framework, where the ``reuse'' step uses ICL instead of a fine-tuned model.
+ICL, however, is sensitive to the prompt \citep{chen2022relation}, leading to black-boxed inference and reducing reliability of predictions.
+Problem decomposition and iterative prompting methods, such as chain-of-thought \citep{wei2022chain} and least-to-most \citep{zhou2022least, drozdov2022compositional}, attempt to address this issue by converting complex problems into intermediate steps.
+In contrast to methods reliant on emergent pre-training behavior, our work \textit{explicitly} encodes the relational similarity hypothesis in a trained model to reuse exemplars for making predictions.